Accession of Bangladesh to ASEAN: 2024

-2024 saw major political changes in Bangladesh which accelerated ASEAN-related initiatives.
+2024 saw major political changes in Bangladesh, which accelerated ASEAN-related initiatives.
 After a domestic uprising in July–August 2024, Prime Minister Sheikh Hasina's government was replaced by a caretaker administration headed by Muhammad Yunus.
-Starting August 2024, the new chief adviser (interim head) Dr. Yunus made ASEAN accession a high-profile goal.
-On 27–29 August 2024 he met Malaysia's High Commissioner in Dhaka, Haznah Md Hashim, during a visit at the State Guest House Jamuna.
+Starting August 2024, the new chief adviser (interim head) Yunus made ASEAN accession a high-profile goal.
+On 27–29 August 2024, he met Malaysia's High Commissioner in Dhaka, Haznah Md Hashim, during a visit at the State Guest House Jamuna.
 He would explicitly sought Kuala Lumpur's support for Bangladesh's bid to join ASEAN.
 Malaysia (which was to chair ASEAN in 2025) responded positively, the High Commissioner said she would convey Yunus's request to the relevant authorities and expressed Kuala Lumpur's willingness to work with the interim government.
 Analysts interpret Bangladesh's eastward diplomatic orientation as a strategic recalibration, potentially signaling a departure from what has been described as an "India-centric foreign policy" under Prime Minister Sheikh Hasina.
 This shift has been viewed by some as a response to perceived Indian influence over Bangladesh's domestic and foreign affairs.
 In this context, deeper engagement with Southeast Asia, particularly through aspirations to join ASEAN, is seen as a move to diversify regional partnerships and reduce reliance on India's geopolitical orbit.
-SAARC itself has remained innefective, primarily due to persistent geopolitical tensions between India and Pakistan, as well as the ongoing instability in Afghanistan.
+SAARC itself has remained ineffective, primarily due to persistent geopolitical tensions between India and Pakistan, as well as the ongoing instability in Afghanistan.
 These challenges have contributed to the prolonged suspension of the organization's activities and hindered regional integration efforts.